Kotlin/KEEP/proposals/scripting-support.md

   - `scriptBodyTarget` - the generation into method body is not yet supported, so this parameter is ignored
   - `restrictions` - not implemented yet
   - `importedScripts` - not implemented yet
-  - `generatedMethodAnnotations` and `generatedClassAnnotations` - are not implemented yet
+  - `copyAnnotationsFrom` - is not implemented yet, the annotations are copied from the base class
 - some properties are required by the current implementation are not part of this proposal, because they exist only due to some implementation issues, and could soon disappear or change significantly, for example:
   - `getScriptingClass` in the environment - is used for kotlin types instantiation; currently the instance of `JvmGetScriptingClass` should be always used
-  - `baseClass` in the environment - should, in fact, be moved to the script definition properties

 The standard host functionality including discovery is implemented in the command-line compiler, gradle plugin and IDEA plugin.
 But the following limitations are known:
   - if the script definition module is in the same project as the usage part, the module (and in particular - base class) should be compiled to class files in order to be recognized by the discovery mechanism
-  - the scripts in the new infrastructure can be only compiled directly by command-line compiler or by gradle plugin, so they will not work in the maven project or when imported into idea without delegating build tasks to gradle
+  - the script compilation in maven project is not supported yet
   - the mechanisms for managing script definitions and resolving clashes are not implemented
-  - script compilation caching is not implemented yet
+  - script compilation caching is not implemented yet (although there is a test implementation im the kotlin-scripting-jvm-host tests, that one can use to implement caching in a custom host)
+  - additional configuration is needed then custom scripts with file extensions different from "kts" are compiled via gradle

-In general, the new scripting support is experimental and work in progress, so the stability of the interfaces and implementation is not guaranteed.
+In general the scripting support is in the experimental stage, so we cannot guarantee stability of the interfaces and implementations.

 ### Examples